A vet is warning pet owners to never flush their dog or cat's poop down the toilet.

 “Done it a million times while my puppy was potty training,” confesses another.

-Someone else pens: “I have done with my puppy.
+A third pens: “I have done with my puppy.
 I defo won’t be now.
 Thanks for the info.
 Needs to be more well known.”

 He then references an article published by the British water company Anglian Water – which strongly advises against flushing any type of animal waste.

-The vet echoes the article, continuing: “This is because of the presence of toxocara, a worm parasite in animal faeces, which is tolerant to the high temperatures and harsh conditions found in the final stage of processing used water.
+The vet echoes the article, continuing: “This is because of the presence of toxocara, a worm parasite in animal feces, which is tolerant to the high temperatures and harsh conditions found in the final stage of processing used water.

 “The reason toxocara is a worry is because it’s zoonotic, we can pick it up and children are particularly susceptible.”